mikeosei/Ethernaut-CTF-Level-Explanations/CoinFlip.md

 }
 ```

-The belief is this function will generate a random number, but it isn’t so random because if I know the block number is 67890, I can hash it myself and now I have the random number.
+The belief is this function will generate a random number, but it isn’t so random because if I know the block number is 67890, I can hash it myself and now I have the random number before the function is officially ran.

 In a way, we are able to "frontrun" the execution of a randomize event that uses block.number, by running the exact same code.